His Holiness the Dalai Lama – an Astrological Profile

 Pisces 11 Men Seeking illumination This is the symbol of the immortality of man as dramatized in some form of an apostolic succession, or living tradition of spiritual achievement.
 The divine spirit is fundamentally a matrix of itself, since its continuance depends on its unswerving maintenance of the purity of motive and expression it has contributed to the humanity it has created in its own image. . . .
 When positive, the degree is high accomplishment in an effective alignment with ultimate reality.

-The “apostolic succession” mentioned in the symbol’s definition gives confirmation to the way in which Dalai Lamas are chosen.
-They are assigned their lofty position directly from descending spiritual forbearers.
+The “apostolic succession” mentioned in the symbol’s definition confirms how Dalai Lamas are chosen.
+They are assigned their lofty position directly from descending spiritual forebearers.
 It is truly stunning how the symbol describes Tibetan culture’s lineage procedure.

-DLPeacePrize2 July 17, 1989, was the year representing the culmination of a life’s work when the Dalai Lama won the Nobel Prize for Peace.
-This was a very special year for the Dalai Lama in that the very important Progressed Lunation is at its exact point in time and very close to the following Progressed Lunar Return.
+DLPeacePrize2 July 17, 1989, was the year representing the high point of a life’s work when the Dalai Lama won the Nobel Prize for Peace.
+This was a very special year for the Dalai Lama in that the very important Progressed New Moon is at its exact point in time and very close to the following Progressed Lunar Return.
 These aspects also include the Part of Fortune at 5 degrees Virgo, A man dreaming of fairies.

 According to Marc Edmund Jones, “The Part of Fortune is your special horizon of success and it will give a significant insight into the potentials of accomplishment through the sign, house, and symbolical degree where it is found.”

-There are subtle vibrations associated with “fairy” degrees.
-It is like the difference between standard broadcasting and cable connections.
-The cable can tune into higher frequencies, as people with fairy degrees can tune into higher electromagnetic vibrations.
+There are subtle vibrations associated with Elfin degrees.
+It is the difference between standard broadcasting and cable broadcasts.
+The cable can tune into higher frequencies, with people with these degrees able to tune into higher electromagnetic vibrations of meaning and purpose.
 The degree should always refer to the planet or point that coordinates with it, and if it is a Focal Determinator or simply a random point in the horoscope it will be strengthened or weakened respectively.

-A Progressed Lunation is a powerful Aspect with powerful consequences for good or difficult times.
+A Progressed New Moon is a powerful aspect with powerful consequences for good or difficult times.
 There is usually a period of 3 years where there is a closing of old ways and an opening of new opportunities.
-There is also the tendency for a crisis to arise during this time, because the ego wants to hold on to the past, and the Progressed Lunation is a time of rebirth and new cycles.
-A new seed of life is being planted.
-Here in the chart of the Dalai Lama, there is an epic and rewarding moment, and it is further enhanced by the Progressed Lunation taking place in one of the very few Elfin degrees.
+There is also the tendency for a crisis to arise during this time, because the ego may tend to hold on to the past, and the Progressed New Moon is a time of rebirth that opens to new cycles symbolized by a new seed of life being planted.
+Here in the chart and life of the Dalai Lama is an epic and rewarding moment, and it is further enhanced by the Progressed New Moon taking place on one of the very few Elfin degrees.

-The Dalai Lama was also awarded the U.S. Congressional Medal of Honor for extraordinary service in the George W. Bush administration on October 17, 2007.
+The Dalai Lama was also awarded the U.S. Congressional Medal of Honor on October 17, 2007 for extraordinary service during the George W. Bush administration.
 The aspects of import at the time were progressed Venus conjunct natal Moon and transit Saturn opposite natal Saturn.

 *For an example where the laws of the physical world do not apply concerning the retrograde motion of planets, see blog post: Retrograde Planets Prove Universe is Mind